gov-cy/staging-govcy-design-system-docs/src/components/error_message.md

 To help screen reader users, the error message component includes a hidden ‘Error:’ before the error message.
 These users will hear, for example, `<span class="govcy-visually-hidden-error"> Error: </span> The date your passport was issued must be in the past`.
 Also add  `aria-describedby` on the element, with the id of the error message.

-Remember to always summarize all errors at the top of the page the user is on using the ==error summary==.
+Remember to always summarize all errors at the top of the page the user is on using the [error summary](../error_summary/).

 More details on how to implement error messages for each component type, can be found on the components' individual documentation page.